Pause on Admissions for Fall 2021

-In addition, they acquire a basic understanding of the archaeology of complex societies in both the Old and New Worlds as well as general knowledge of those aspects of ethnography, ethnology, and biological anthropology that have particular relevance to their areas of interest.
+In addition, all students acquire a basic understanding of the archaeology of both less and more complex societies in both the Old and New Worlds as well as general knowledge of those aspects of ethnography, ethnology, and biological anthropology that have particular relevance to their areas of interest.
 The extensive archaeology and ethnology collections of the Peabody Museum provide an important resource for both research and teaching.

 Degree offered: PhD

 The graduate program in social anthropology focuses on issues of globalism, ethnic violence, gender studies, “new” nationalisms, diaspora formation, transnationalism and local experience, medical anthropology, and the emerging cultures of cyberspace.
 Our mission is to develop new methodologies for an anthropology that tracks cultural developments in a global economy increasingly defined by the Internet and related technologies.
 Our graduate students (drawn from over 30 countries) expect to work in the worlds of academe, government, NGOs, law, medicine, and business.

 Knowing that material culture is a key element in the study of globalism and the new world economy, we work closely with staff from Harvard’s Peabody Museum of Archaeology and Ethnology, who share our interests in redefining the study of popular culture, art, and the origins of industrial society.
 Research at the museum also makes it possible for us to maintain close ties to our departmental colleagues in the archaeology program.